 Table 2: TRP distributions from random orientations with uniform angular spaced grids.

+Annexes A, B and C provide graphical results for more cases showing that even with more extreme orientations, with proper integration and reasonable uniform sample spacing, reasonable error margins on TRP are obtained.

 Conclusion

 This contribution demonstrated that valid TRP measurements can be extracted using sampling grids uniformly sampled in angle without resorting to very fine angular spacing.

+Proposal: The requirement of uniform grid sampling to orient beam peak at the equator is removed from TRP measurement and calculation should based on our demonstrated alternative numerical integration algorithm, having improved mean and standard deviation for a given sample size.

 We also would like to note that with modern wideband RF acquisition equipment, it is possible to capture instantaneous bandwidths of over 2 GHz bandwidth with a single trigger.
 This reduces the benefit for stop-step motion in addressing measurement time for beam characterization over a broad (> 1 GHz) frequency range.